slugsrfun/CGA_SCR/README.md

 + `/scr/` - spatial capture-recapture modeling
     + `11_makeCapHist` - create a capture history object for SCR modeling
         + `CGA_CH.Rda` - saved capture history objects created in the step above
-    + `13_fitHooker_bothSexes2` - fit a version of the Hooker et al. (2020) model that incorporates data from both male and female bears, using separate capture history objects
+    + `13_fitHooker_bothSexes` - fit and compare modified versions of the Hooker et al. (2020) model that incorporate data from both male and female bears, using separate capture history objects
 + `/other/` - additional analyses that don't fit into the categories above
     + `14_assessPVA` - comparing abundances estimated in our SCR models to predictions from the PVA of Hooker et al. (2020), given observed mortalities
     + `forc-h0.gzip` - forecasted abundance from PVA simulations under status quo harvest, created during `14_assessPVA`